 - We are talking with students on our campuses about how we know free higher education is possible in California, and why we should fight for it.

 - We are working to develop our vision for how to achieve free higher education in California.
 What kind of plan do we need?
 How will it be funded?
 Who will benefit?
-To ensure that we build a campaign that reflects the realities of CSU student experiences and needs, we are conducting a short survey this fall.
-It takes no more than 3 minutes: please take it here now.
+To ensure that we build a campaign that reflects the realities of CSU student experiences and needs, we conducted a short survey last fall.
 Having data to back up our vision will help us put pressure on politicians running for elected office in 2018 to show up for students and support free higher education.

 - We are continuing to fight tuition increases as they come our way, while reminding ourselves and our allies that the only way to stop these constant attacks is to fight for systemic change.

 - We are building our membership and fighting for educational justice in all forms on campus.
 Join us!